Loading...

 Once you have approved these, you will be taken to the payment portal.
 Your payment is held securely until the shift is completed and is then released to the carer two working days after the end of the shift, minus the Curam fee.
 Shift invoices typically cover one to two weeks of care at a time, but specific payment frequency can be agreed with your carer.

 Off-platform and cash payments are not accepted.
-These are liable to a fee of £2,000.
+These are liable to a recruitment fee of £2,000.
 Please see our terms and conditions for more information, specifically point 9.3.

 How to arrange 24-hour home care with Curam?

-To arrange live-in care on the Curam platform, create an account.
+To arrange 24-hour, live-in care on the Curam platform, create an account.
 If you provide us with your postcode, your care requirements, your gender preference for carers and more detail as needed, carers that fit your demonstrated needs will then apply to your Curam account.

 We recommend that you call or meet your carer of choice before contracting with them.
 Read our advice on interviewing a potential carer.